-Photographing the outdoors can be a challenge, especially if your on a limited time vacation schedule, and your family is traveling with you.
+Photographing the outdoors can be a challenge, especially if your on a limited time vacation schedule with your family in tow.

-Stormy clouds can create beautiful sunrises & sunsets, so try to go out and photograph the scenery when a cold front or storm blows through, just stay safe.
-I always watch the weather, and use a weather app.
-I really enjoy photographing the outdoors during storms, fog, as well as cold fronts as it can create beautiful & moody skies.
+Clouds can create beautiful sunrises & sunsets, so try to go out during a cold front or just before/after a storm rolls through.
+Just stay safe.
+I always watch the weather, and I really enjoy photographing the outdoors during mild storms, fog, and cold fronts.
+Weather disturbances create beautiful, moody skies.
+A recent light rain will help to saturate the colors in grass and leaves or street reflections.

 Day 1: Mid-afternoon scouting